Aerosol

+Aerosol effects

+Exposure to aerosols results in deleterious effects on human health through deposition in the pulmonary system.

+Epidemiologcal studies show that prolonged, repeated exposure raises the risk of cardiorespiratory death and chronic respiratory illness.
+Short-term particle pollution exposure can aggravate pre-existing pulmonary and cardiovascular diseases increasing illness and death.

+Notable episodes of extraordinarily high loadings of aerosol particulate matter include the Great Smog of London of 1952 and the 1948 Donora smog event of 1952, the great smog of Delhi, India of 2016 Air pollution in Delhi.

+Certain infections are transmitted by means of small droplets in the breath, sometimes called bioaerosols.

-Several types of atmospheric aerosol have a significant effect on Earth's climate: volcanic, desert dust, sea-salt, that originating from biogenic sources and human-made.
+Several types of atmospheric aerosol have a significant effect on Earth's climate: volcanic, desert dust, sea-salt, originating from natural and anthropogenic sources.
 Volcanic aerosol forms in the stratosphere after an eruption as droplets of sulfuric acid that can prevail for up to two years, and reflect sunlight, lowering temperature.
 Desert dust, mineral particles blown to high altitudes, absorb heat and may be responsible for inhibiting storm cloud formation.
+Key effects are scattering and absorption of solar radiation, influencing Earth's radiation budget and modification of cloud properties.

-Human-made sulfate aerosols, primarily from burning oil and coal, affect the behavior of clouds.
-When aerosols absorb pollutants, it facilitates the deposition of pollutants to the surface of the earth as well as to bodies of water.
-This has the potential to be damaging to both the environment and human health.
+Human-made sulfate aerosols, primarily from burning sulfur-containing oil and coal, affect the behavior of clouds by reducing the number concentration of cloud drops, increasing the persistence and reflectivity of clouds and also cloud dynamics and precipitation formation.

-Ship tracks are clouds that form around the exhaust released by ships into the still ocean air.
-Water molecules collect around the tiny particles (aerosols) from exhaust to form a cloud seed.
-More and more water accumulates on the seed until a visible cloud is formed.
-In the case of ship tracks, the cloud seeds are stretched over a long narrow path where the wind has blown the ship's exhaust, so the resulting clouds resemble long strings over the ocean.
+A manifestation of aerosol influences on clouds, readily seen in satellite images, is Ship tracks, clouds that form around the exhaust released by ships into the still ocean air.
+Enhanced concentrations of aerosol particles result in greater reflectivity of clouds in which the exhaust is embedded.
+In ship tracks, the clouds are stretched over a long narrow path where the wind has blown the ship's exhaust, so the resulting clouds resemble long strings over the ocean.

 The warming caused by human-produced greenhouse gases has been somewhat offset by the cooling effect of human-produced aerosols.
 In 2020, regulations on fuel significantly cut sulfur dioxide emissions from international shipping by approximately 80%, leading to an unexpected global geoengineering termination shock.

-The liquid or solid particles in an aerosol have diameters typically less than 1 μm.
-Larger particles with a significant settling speed make the mixture a suspension, but the distinction is not clear.
-In everyday language, aerosol often refers to a dispensing system that delivers a consumer product from a spray can.

-Diseases can spread by means of small droplets in the breath, sometimes called bioaerosols.